sasilver75/obsidian/AlpacaEval.md

 (No paper for AlpacaEval, just a GitHub Repo): [alpaca_eval](https://github.com/tatsu-lab/alpaca_eval) But inspired by AlpacaFarm paper here: [AlpacaFarm](https://arxiv.org/abs/2305.14387)

+Check: There might be something called AlpacaEval 2.0, not sure when that came out; mentioned in the [[Self-Play Preference Optimization|SPPO]] paper.
+"Employs [[AlpacaFarm]] as its prompts set composed of general human instructions."

 An automated evaluation framework measuring how often a strong LLM prefers the output of one model over a reference model ([[text-davinci-003]]).
 Metrics include win rate, bias, latency, price, variance, etc. Validated to have high human agreement with 20k human annotations.
 A model must generate a response to 805 questions on different topics, mostly focused on helpfulness, and then scored by GPT-4... but the final metric is the pairwise win-rate against a baseline model ([[text-davinci-003]]).

 Useful as a quick and cheap proxy for human evaluation of a simple instruction-following tasks.
 Useful for running many evaluations quickly, eg during model development.